chef-boneyard/chef-web-docs-2016/docs_devkit/source/getting_started.rst

 .. code-block:: bash

-   $ chef-client --local-mode --override-runlist chefdocs
+   $ chef-client --local-mode --override-runlist chef-repo

-where ``chefdocs`` is the name of your cookbook.
+where ``chef-repo`` is the name of your cookbook.

 As the |chef client| adds the file to your system, output similar to the following is shown: